talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$pageSize = 1000; // int | The number of items in this response.
+$pageSize = 1000; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
 $applicationId = 3.4; // float | Filter results by Application ID.
 $entityPath = 'entityPath_example'; // string | Filter results on a case insensitive matching of the url path of the entity
 $userId = 56; // int | Filter results by user ID.
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $withTotalResultSize = True; // bool | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
 $managementKeyId = 56; // int | Filter results that match the given management key ID.
 $includeOld = True; // bool | When this flag is set to false, the state without the change will not be returned.
 The default value is true.